-Percent-for-art funding is frequently administered by established public art programs that are primarily operated by government.
+Percent-for-art funding is frequently administered by established public art programs that are primarily operated by government, either through planning departments or specialized arts commissions.
 The public art programs funded in large part by these policies along with other funding mechanisms fulfill several essential duties including the selection, oversight, development, and maintenance of the art (see section on Public Art).

 Below is an overview of both types of policies and the typical responsibilities of established public art programs.
 This content is adapted from public art resources developed by Americans for the Arts and the Creative City Network of Canada.

 A private sector percent-for-art policy and program allows the jurisdiction to secure resources for public art from developers in exchange for negotiated benefits, such as height and density bonuses.
 Through this type of program, government may work with developers in the following ways:

 - work with the public art program to commission public art for public areas on development sites; or

 - pay into a special fund for public art that is managed by the jurisdiction; this fund may be used for covering the cost of commissioning, constructing, and/or maintaining public art in a designated area.